jasongrimes/fretboardfoundation/README.md

 Edit `_config.yml` and set `latest_edition` to the name of the new edition.

-Update [_pages/editions.md] with a link to the new edition.
+Update `_pages/editions.md` with a link to the new edition.

 ## Render the PDF

+Generate the site locally as described above.

 Use the `bin/bookbinder` utiltity to compile all of the rendered HTML chapters into a single file and modify all the HTML links and anchor tags accordingly.
-Then wrap it in the printable header and footer (printable-head.html and printable-footer.html).
+Then wrap it in the printable header and footer (`printable-head.html` and `printable-footer.html`).
 (Note that `bookbinder` is compiled for Apple Silicon.
 To use it on other architectures, see https://github.com/jasongrimes/bookbinder.)